Creating Characters: 6 Tips to Help You (video) - Mark Crilley

 Figures: They Speak For Themselves (NSFW at end) - Aaron Diaz

 Cartoon Fundamentals: How to Draw a Cartoon Body (article) - Carlos Gomes Cabral

 How a Character’s Choice of Clothing Benefits the Story (article) - It’s a Writer Thing

 When designing a character, you have a ton of factors that you can tweak.
 Things like race, body type, hair style, facial features and posture, all play an important role in how readers will perceive your characters.

 Even if you’re drawing monsters or other fictional creatures, it’s important that you get familiar with the anatomy of the body.
 While your characters may not share our human features, knowing how anatomy works will help your drawings become consistently proportionate, and thus feel more alive and believable.
 I’ve provided many links about drawing characters in the above section but here are some quick tips:

 Compile a resource folder.
 If what you’re drawing involves a lot of women bodybuilders, look up websites with photos of women bodybuilders.
 The more photos you can collect of different people in different poses, the less you’ll have to draw from memory.
-The same applies to anything you’re drawing, whether it’s people, animals or cars.
+This applies to anything you’re drawing, whether it’s people, animals, cars, or whatever.
 If you can’t find any photos online of your subject, go out and take some yourself!
 Many artists will use themselves or a close friend as a model for their drawings.
 If all else fails, you can always get a mirror and make the poses yourself.
 Don’t worry, no one will be there to judge you.

 Attend life drawing courses.
 There’s no better way to learn how to draw the body than with a real model.
 Many famous artists swear by them, saying the courses they went to were the single greatest boost to their drawing abilities.